Four Seasons Centre: University Avenue project

 In 1997, the province allocated a parking lot, which previously housed offices for the Supreme Court of Ontario at Queen and University, for the project.
 The lot was valued at million, and the federal and provincial governments also pledged funding for a new, more modest project that would cost about million.
 The provincial government agreed to sell the lot to the Canadian Opera Company for million.

 That year, the opera company under Richard Bradshaw issued an invitation for designs.
 Ten architectural firms submitted proposals, and the modernist design by Canadian company Diamond Schmitt Architects, headed by Jack Diamond, was selected.

 The original plan called for a 190 m tower of offices and condominiums to be built by Olympia and York which would help fund the project.
 It would be further supplemented by a million donation by Christopher Ondaatje.
 However, both Olympia and York and Ondaatje developed concerns about the project and withdrew.
 More importantly, the municipal government of Toronto refused to provide any municipal funding.
 In 2000, the provincial government rescinded its agreement to sell the land, arguing that the federal government was not providing funding.

 Late in 2001, the Government of Canada announced a contribution of million to the project, contingent on the Ontario government matching the funding.
 The arrangement allowed the Ontario government to donate the land as its commitment.
 In May 2002, the Ontario government accepted the proposal.
 The company secured a million donation from the Four Seasons hotel chain in exchange for perpetual naming rights to the centre.
 Jackman donated million.
 The Ontario government provided another million in 2006.
 The centre took three years to construct at an estimated cost of million, exceeding its million budget.
 To provide wheelchair accessibility, elevator access to the concourse level of Osgoode subway station was integrated into the construction of the centre.

 The centre had its formal ground-breaking in April 2003.

 The centre had its grand opening on 14 June 2006 with a gala concert.
 Nathan Philips Square hosted an outdoor celebration.
 At the Four Seasons, the production was a selection from various operas, with arias by Ben Heppner, Aline Kutan, Allyson McHardy, Adrianne Pieczonka, Gerald Finley, Robert Pomakov, and Brett Polegato.
 There were choruses by the ensemble and an orchestra interlude, including the finale of Beethoven's Ninth Symphony.
 A fund-raising dinner was served on stage following the performance, with attendees paying per dinner.
 The National Ballet of Canada had its opening gala on 22 June 2006.

-Regularly scheduled performances commenced on 12 September 2006 with the inaugural production in the new opera house being Richard Wagner's epic tetralogy Der Ring des Nibelungen (The Ring of the Nibelung).
+Regularly scheduled performances commenced on 12 September 2006 with the inaugural production in the new opera house being Richard Wagner's epic tetralogy Der Ring des Nibelungen (The Ring of the Nibelung), conducted by Richard Bradshaw and designed by Michael Levine who also directed Das Rheingold.
+Atom Egoyan directed Die Walkure, Francois Girard Siegfried and Tim Albery Gotterdammerung.
 Governor General Michaëlle Jean and other prominent Canadians attended the event.
-Three complete Ring Cycles were performed in September 2006.
+Three complete Ring Cycles were performed in the autumn of 2006.